 Finding out your illness is terminal

-A terminal cancer means that the cancer is likely to cause death within a short period of time, such as a few weeks or several months.
+When cancer is described as terminal it means that it cannot be cured and is likely to cause death within a limited period of time.
+The amount of time is difficult to predict but it could be weeks to several months.
 This distressing news can affect you and the people close to you in different ways.
 This page is about how you may feel and what can help you cope.
 There is information about

 There is no right or wrong way to react when you are told your cancer is too advanced to cure.
 Everyone responds in their own way.
 For most of us of course, this is very shocking news.
 Even if you thought it may happen, hearing it from your doctor can still be devastating.